 When Agencies Fail to Act

-Agencies like APS or the Ombudsman Program can be limited by resources, internal policies, or the cooperation of the facility in question.
+Agencies like Adult Protective Services (APS) or the Ombudsman Program can be limited by resources, internal policies, or the cooperation of the facility in question.
 If you:

 - Filed a report, but received no update